Classical Heat Treatment

-Impact resistance and fatigue properties, in particular, are extremely sensitive to small amounts of porosity.
-Through the simultaneous application of heat and pressure, the HIP process eliminates internal porosity from components, improving fatigue strength, tensile ductility and fracture toughness.
+Impact resistance and fatigue properties are extremely sensitive to small amounts of porosity.
+Through the simultaneous application of heat and pressure, the HIP process eliminates internal porosity, improving fatigue strength, tensile ductility and fracture toughness.

 Hot Isostatic Pressing Product Fabrication (HIP PF)

 This method combines the HIP process with design and production expertise to create a component from metal powder.
 The flexibility of the HIP PF process means that combinations of materials can be used to give desired properties, enabling metallic compositions that are difficult or impossible to forge or cast.